 Scholars have been connecting the dots between California 2802 and labor laws in other states for quite some time now – and for good reason.

 Inaccurate or unjustifiable reimbursement for your mobile workers can land your company into danger, most often in the form of costly lawsuits (some of which can reach close to seven figures).
-In order to mitigate such risk, companies should look to fair, accurate and defensible vehicle programs that will be beneficial in the long run.
+In order to mitigate such risk, companies should look to fair and accurate vehicle programs that will be beneficial in the long run.

 Disclaimer: Motus prepared this material for informational purposes only.
 Motus does not intended to provide, and should not be relied upon for, tax, legal, or accounting advice.
 Motus does not provide tax, legal, or accounting advice.
 For any such advice, you should consult your own advisors.